Debates on cultural consumption

 Sign up to view the full document!

-Even though some studies have found the arguments presented by Bourdieu to be applicable in various parts of the world, others have argued that the extent to which he described educational practices or the bourgeoisie culture in France is weak.
 The scene that Bourdieu used in his passage is ignorant of the real nature of schooling.
 Instead, it fabricates a scene to be able to cite the Racinian litotes, which does not fully represent the educational practice or the bourgeoisie conversation (Fowler 1995).
 Bourdieu created a fantasy that views the school as a place of having leisure where one has the ability to participate in disinterested cultural class exercises and receive reward for the participation.
 In addition, the theory was developed at the time when France placed greater emphasis on humanities and arts but currently, this has changed as a response to the changing requirements of the economic fields because they are considered the most reliable routes to the growth of economies in the world that is becoming more corporate as days go by (Bennett and Silva 2006).

 Sign up to view the full document!

 Bourdieu was reluctant to change is perspective to suit the changing environment and he considered it as a form of populism (Bennett and Silva 2006).
 The cultural capital concept has entered into cultural policy and arts debates have been modified in four ways.
 First, the likeliness of Bourdieu to accept of the conventional hierarchies of arts by allocating values and importance to the existing forms of cultural activity has not received strong support.
 Secondly, the concept has been modified with more attention being given to the manner in which it is related to ethnicity and race.
 This has been done in two ways.
 These differences are due to structural and cultural factors and the state and social diversity levels also play different roles in these countries.
+Furthermore, there is aristocratic tradition in France, which is absent in America (Christin 2010).

 Sign up to view the full document!